symbiote/silverstripe-collab/README.md

 ### [Select2](https://github.com/sheadawson/silverstripe-select2/)

-This provides some handy form fields.
+This provides some handy form fields, such as the AJAX dropdown.

 ### [Simple Wiki](https://github.com/nyeholt/silverstripe-simplewiki/)